thayne-allen/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+Closure is described as a function and it's lexical environment.
+Closure allows an inner function to access the variables of it's parent.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?